RConsortium/S7/spec/design.md

 4. Validates the complete object.

 Steps 2 and 3 are similar to calling `structure()`, except that property values will be initialized and validated through the property system.

+### Shortcuts

+By convention, any argument that takes a class object can instead take the name of a class object in string.
+The name will be used to find the class object in the calling frame.

+Similarly, instead of providing a list of property objects, you can instead provide a named character vector.
+For example, `c(name = "character", age = "integer")` is shorthand for `list(defineProperty("name", "character"), defineProperty("age", "integer"))`.

 ### Validation